nudging-SMDP/nudging-supplementary-material/README.md

 <img src="/Freeway/table_freeway.png" alt="" width="600"/>

 ## Microgrid
 We designed a task to test nudging in a general semi-Markov problem with non-unitary costs.
-The designed microgrid environment has distributed generation (DG), such as gas-fired power plant, solar and wind renewable energy sources, and energy storage device.
-Our microgrid is connected to the  electric power system and the goal is to find the average-reward for one day operation.
+The designed microgrid environment has distributed generation (DG), such as gas-fired power plant, solar and wind renewable energy sources, and energy storage devices.
+Our microgrid is connected to the  electric power system and the goal is to find the average-reward for one-day operation.
 The controller agent receives a reward based on the amount of energy from DGs used to supply the demand and if it was able to sell energy to the main grid.
 The operating cost includes the main grid backup and the generation cost of the gas-fired power plant (all in USD).
-Also, the agent has information in a continuous state space about the hour, day, month, if the gas plant is enable and its cost of generation and the battery charge percentage.
-Its action space is continuous as well, controlling the amount of charge/discharge of the battery, activate the gas plant and set its generation between 5-8 MW.
+Also, the agent has information in a continuous state space about the hour, day, month, if the gas plant is enabled and its cost of generation, and the battery charge percentage.
+Its action space is continuous as well, controlling the amount of charge/discharge of the battery, activate the gas plant and set its generation between 5-8 MWh.

 ### Continuous state space